ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 You may want to migrate from a legacy agent to this new agent.
 This guide will help you do so.

 The new agent is built with a different architecture and breaks API retro compatibility with the legacy agents in many ways.
-However, you can still migrate to it.
+However, as this new agent provides a more efficient API to let builders focus on their operational needs, we encourage you to migrate to speed up your future admin panel evolutions.

 # Am I using a legacy agent?